 He was referring to the revelation that people working for him had hacked into the voice mail of a missing 13-year-old who later turned out to have been murdered.

-The Guardian newspaper originally reported that the hackers had also deleted some of her voice mails, leading to false hopes that she was still alive and deleting them herself.
+The Guardian newspaper originally reported that the hackers had also deleted some of the voice mails left for the girl, leading to false hopes that she was still alive and deleting them herself.
 In fact, the messages may have expired automatically.

 Murdoch Thursday described the atmosphere when news of the Milly Dowler hacking became public in July 2011.

 “You could feel the blast coming in the window.
 I can say it succinctly.
 I panicked.
 And I am sorry I did,” he said of his decision to close the tabloid.
 He later said he should have closed it years earlier.

 “This whole business is a serious blot on my reputation,” he said.

 Murdoch was also grilled over his media empire’s back-channel lobbying of the British government and said he learned of the existence of one of the key lobbyists only “a few months ago.”